DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-01-28-new-further-education-course.md

 ### Pre-service and post-service

 We’d seen these terms in some courses.
-We weren’t sure what they meant.
+We were not sure what they meant.

 Post-service, or in-service is aimed at people already working or volunteering in a school as it does not include school placements. ([video](https://lookback.io/watch/pWYBvEpr8YfeF7pAx?t=5m4s))